contentful/slash-developers/docs/tools/others.md

 In this article, we will expose how to manage the publishing time of content.<br>
 [Read the Tutorial](/developers/docs/tutorials/general/scheduling-posts/)
 Please notice that this tutorial doesn't use our new Contentful Scheduler gem.
-An updated tutorial will be published soon.
+An updated guide will be published soon.

 ## Anatomy of a CDA Request